chelseadoeleman/dating-app-feature/README.md

 In my application you can browse through user profiles and like or dislike them.
 When that other person likes you back, you will get a match!
 > Not not working in the application yet, because right now you have a default user profile

+The application is designed for dog owners, who want to go on a date with other dog owners.
+The purpose is to go on a walk together with your dogs!
+As an date idea obviously ;).
+Why match based on dogs?
+Well you probably know the saying that "pets look like their owner", whether that's true or not is up to you.

 When you have a match a page will be renderd with all your matches, so you can schedule an appointment to go on a walk together with your beloved dogs.

+## The application
+In this application you first have an overview with potential matches, which you can like or dislike.
+These matches can be filtered, but that function doesn't work right now in the application.
+To know a little more about them you can click on a profile page to decide whether to like or dislike them.

+When you like someone this person will be added to your matches.
+Here you can schedule a data (not working) and remove matches, when things do not work out.
+On your profile page you are able to change a few settings.
+This is purely done for the prototype.
+When it's a fully working application you are able to change all settings.

 ## Data model